 Other car insurance coverage for a Toyota Prius

 Unless you live in Virginia or New Hampshire, car insurance is legally required for all Prius owners and other drivers.
-Most states require drivers to carry at least minimum coverage, which includes personal liability insurance and personal injury protection (PIP) if you live in a no-fault state.
+Most states require drivers to carry at least a minimum amount of liability insurance.
+Exact minimum car insurance coverage requirements vary by state.
+Liability insurance covers damage that you inflict on other drivers in an at-fault accident.
+You always have the option to purchase more than just the minimum amount of liability insurance required in your state.

 Keep in mind that adding endorsements to your car insurance policy may add to your Prius insurance costs.
 However, car insurance companies typically offer a multitude of discounts that can help offset the price.